 It is positive that the first party cookie is being widely used for affiliate tracking, however that hasn’t meant that all the issues have gone away.
 Moonpull in its monthly analysis across over 1000 advertisers, identifies significant instances of tracking being compromised in a variety of ways.

 Some of these were outlined in the article on Reading Affiliate Cookies, and whilst publishers need to be vigilant for any changes in sales volumes and conversion rates they should also undertake assessment of an advertiser’s tracking capability before putting new campaigns or content live.

 Moonpull is working with a number of affiliate networks to assure accuracy and effectiveness of tracking on behalf of affiliates.
 Publishers can also open a Moonpull account.
 This provides a broader understanding of issues across all network tracking and the ability to provide technical details of any issues to network and advertiser partners for quick resolution.

 Moonpull at PI Live 2022

-We also welcome any conversations on this now or at PI Live to discuss things in person.
+We welcome any conversations on anything that came up at PI Live to discuss things in person.

 Subscribe to the blog and stay up to date